On Tuesday, May 7th, Tenzin Gyasto, the 14th Dalai Lama, told an audience at the University of Maryland,

 It might surprise you to learn that millions of Buddhists today follow the teachings of a man who openly advocated killing people in the name of religion.

 I’m not talking about U Wirathu, the self-proclaimed “Buddhist bin Laden” and leader of a ultra-nationalist Buddhist movement, whom many believe is responsible for inciting anti-Muslim violence in Burma, where, as the NY Times reported on June 21, 2013, “Buddhist lynch mobs have killed more than 200 Muslims and forced more than 150,000 people, mostly Muslims, from their homes . . .” – the man Time Magazine labeled “The Face of Buddhist Terror” on the cover of their recent Asian edition.

 No, not this monk who refers to Muslims as “the enemy” and “mad dogs,” who wraps his twisted message around the idea of “protecting” Buddhism, and appeals to the Burmese people’s nationalist pride, telling them they must think and act as nationalists, for the good of the country, and says “I am proud to be called a radical Buddhist.”

 I am referring to Nichiren, a 13th century Japanese priest who promoted a single practice based on the Lotus Sutra, and who declared that the entire nation of Japan should abandon all other forms of Buddhism and take faith in his dharma or suffer dire consequences.
 Like U Wirathu, Nichiren claimed he was only trying to protect Buddhism and his nation.

-There are close to 40 different Nichiren factions currently active, and if the numbers of these “believers” were combined, it would probably make Nichirenism the most followed form of Buddhism in the world, rivaled only by Pure Land.
+There are close to 40 different Nichiren factions currently active in the world, and if the numbers of these “believers” were combined, it would might make Nichirenism the most followed form of Buddhism in the world, rivaled only by Pure Land.
 One group, the lay organization Soka Gakkai, alone claims to have 12 million members worldwide.